Riimu/Kit-SecureRandom/README.md

   * `getSequence($choices, $length)` returns a random sequence of values or characters.
 The choices can be provided as a string or an array.
 The type of the return value depends on the type of choices.

+  * `getUuid()` returns a random version 4 [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+     UUIDs are unique identifiers that can be generated randomly, independently and have very small likelihood of collision.
+And example of UUID could be `00056a74-036b-47c5-ab35-6f34a41a70ae`.

 ### Notes about /dev/random ###